freuwoert/layout-editor/README.md

 ## What's this software supposed to solve?
 TL;DR Software for efficient web based UI creation.

 Layout Editor is a software development tool written in Node.js (Electron.js) specifically designed for efficient web based UI creation through autocompletion and prefabricated assets.
-Much like other tools such as Emmet it strives to make the programming part of a design-development workflow the minimal concern.
+Much like other tools such as Emmet it strives to make the programming part of the design-development workflow the minimal concern.
 This will be achieved and accompanied by a full keyboard-shortcut control over the most important parts of the software and a range of quality-of-life features listed below:
 * Autocompletion including favorised assets
 * A sophisticated marketplace for intricate user generated assets
 * Live preview with custom viewport size support